fxlin/p3-tee/README.md

 git pull git@github.com:fxlin/p3-tee-sample.git
 ```

-Mirror optee code to /cs4414-shared/, cf the script teacher-push-dir.sh.
+* Run script "teacher-push-dir.sh", which mirrors the optee code to /cs4414-shared/ and compile under that directory
+* (cf student-pull-dir.sh to see how students will fetch the code)

-To test:
+## To test

 login as TA (cs6456ta), run student-pull-dir.sh and then build (see that file for details)